dotnet/extensions/src/Libraries/Microsoft.Extensions.Diagnostics.Testing/README.md

 ## Usage Example

-### Logging fakes
+### Logs collection

-The `FakeLogger` is the implementation of the `Microsoft.Extensions.Logging.ILogger` that collects log messages in a memory list of log records.
-It is designed to be used for validation that the functionality under test writes the expected log messages:
+The `FakeLogger` is the implementation of the `Microsoft.Extensions.Logging.ILogger` that collects log messages in a list of log records.
+It is designed to be used for validation that the functionality under test emits the expected log messages:

 ```csharp
 [Fact]